 Historically, we derived revenues from our first party call center and other outsourced services.
 Our revenues for these services include contingency fees, fees based on dedicated headcount and tasks completed on behalf of our clients.
-The cessation of our Customer Care and Outsourced Services occurred during the quarter due to contract expiration, as such we will not have meaningful revenues in this market in 2025.
+The cessation of our Customer Care and Outsourced Services occurred during the first quarter of 2025 due to contract expiration, as such we will not have meaningful revenues in this market in 2025.